dell-cloud-marketplace/docker-lamp-base/README.md

 ## Administration

 ### Connecting to MySQL
 The first time that you run your container, a new user admin with all privileges will be created in MySQL with a random password.
 To get the password, check the logs of the container.

-You will see an output like the following:
+    docker logs <container_id>

 You will see an output like the following:

     ===================================================================